TannerBessette/Python_Textbook/task_list.md

 ## Task List

+## November 21

+1. Visualize NBA data in R.

+2. Start the knn analysis in Python (scaling predictors, splitting into training/test or k-fold cross-validation, make the classification table and get classification rate).

+3. MH: Read write up.

+## November 14

+1. Wrangle basketball data (getting everything in R done before the knn analysis.

+2. Wrapping up the write up (proportion graphs, adding some text in the python analysis, etc.).

+3. Review knn (MH: Send Tanner something).

+4. MH: Look at this quarto rendering issue.

 ## November 7

 1. MH: Look at heatmaps (both size and whether or not they match the R heatmaps).